abhishekprakash256/Rust/README.md

   - The variable scope can be change as per the scope of the braces
   - Exterior scope can be used inside but not outside
   - Const the value and the type of the variable doesn't change tin the whole program , use capital snake case for this type of the writing, you have to define the type and the value for it.
+  - The const are never assigned on run time, we can have 100_000 for the value that is acceptable.

   ```rust
   const TIME_IN_DAY
   ```

+- Statements define a value and the expression is getting the value

+  - if else can be also used in the expression to assign the value

 - Data types in rust